chefesteve/Final_Project/README.md

 You are to report back all your findings to both the SOC manager and the Engineering Manager with appropriate analysis.

-Fill out the [Network Report Template](https://docs.google.com/document/d/109JqFQrFcftu1AdSqoecA7CU45q4aKsEQb1FN7AbfS0/edit#heading=h.459xhyj81x3u) as you progress through this activity.
+Fill out the [Network Report](https://github.com/chefesteve/Final_Project/blob/main/Network_Report.md) as you progress through this activity.

 ### Setup